nlessmann/Simrou/README.md

 * Parameters are introduced by a colon and end at the next slash.
   e.g. "/test/:name" matches "/test/mike" and "/test/joe", but not "/test/joe/something".

+* Splats work the same way, but start with an asterix instead of a colon and are not limited by slashes.
+They are an optional part of the route.
-* Splats start with an asterix and must be followed by a name. e.g. "/test/*sp" matches "/test/joe" (extracting "joe") and "/test/joe/something/more" (extracting "joe/something/more").
+  e.g. "/test/*sp" matches "/test" (extracting ""), "/test/joe" (extracting "joe") and "/test/joe/something/more" (extracting "joe/something/more").

 Parameters and splats can be mixed: